isaacnmm/pestpolicy-hugo2XX/content/posts/does-goo-gone-remove-paint/index.md

 ---
 Paint removal has been a big challenge for the home user.
 People have come up with many ways of cleaning paint from various surfaces.
 Though someway have worked, others leave permanent stains behind.
 Could you be having a similar challenge?
 Have you seen or heard about Goo Gone!

 *So, does Goo Gone remove paint?
 YES.
-Goo Gone has an unmatched record in paint removal on many surfaces such as plastic, metal, ceramics, porcelain, carpet, rim, sealed stones, rugs, tires, car body parts, finished wood, and cleaning baseboards.�*
+Goo Gone has an unmatched record in paint removal on many surfaces such as plastic, metal, ceramics, porcelain, carpet, rim, sealed stones, rugs, tires, car body parts, finished wood, and cleaning baseboards.*
 *The active agent in Goo Gone works excellently on dried and wet latex paint, enamel paint, acrylic paint, varnish, shellac, caulk as well as art and craft paint.
 The unique action formula that comes with Goo Gone allows deep penetration on the heavy-duty surface in a couple of seconds.*
 *However, this product should not be used on surfaces such as unfinished wood, unsealed stone, faux stainless steel, leather material, silk, suede, unpainted walls (drywall), rubber, or wallpapers.*
-*�Its essential to consider the instructions given since these products are manufactured with a slight difference in user specifications for some areas such as fabric and stained surfaces.
+*Its essential to consider the instructions given since these products are manufactured with a slight difference in user specifications for some areas such as fabric and stained surfaces.
 See Also: *
 [Does Alcohol Remove Paint](https://pestpolicy.com/does-alcohol-remove-paint/) ?
 ## Details: Does Goo Gone Remove Paint?